Cille Bharra Church

 Kisimul Castle - 6.4 miles (Castle)

-Allt Chrysal ancient settlement - 7.2 miles (Prehistoric Site)
+Allt Chrysal Ancient Settlement - 7.2 miles (Prehistoric Site)

 Hallan Roundhouses (Cladh Hallan) - 9 miles (Prehistoric Site)

-Nearest Accommodation to Cille Bharra Church:
+Nearest Holiday Cottages to Cille Bharra Church:

 Nearby accommodation is calculated 'as the crow flies' from Cille Bharra Church.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.